intel/ipu6-drivers/README.md

 # ipu6-drivers

-This repository supports MIPI cameras through the IPU6 on Intel Tiger Lake and Alder Lake platforms.
+This repository supports MIPI cameras through the IPU6 on Intel Tiger Lake, Alder Lake, Raptor Lake and Meteor Lake platforms.
 There are 4 repositories that provide the complete setup:

 - https://github.com/intel/ipu6-drivers - kernel drivers for the IPU and sensors
 - https://github.com/intel/ipu6-camera-bins - IPU firmware and proprietary image processing libraries